Copyright © Giulia Skye 2021

 “That’s just it, you never do,” Tom hissed back.
 “May be that’s why I get calls from you in the middle of the night asking to bail you out of trouble.”

 They stared angrily at each other.
 Of course, her brother was right—in her attempt to get rich quick, Helen hadn’t thought ahead—but how else was she to earn the money she needed to keep the cottage?
 If she didn’t come up with a large deposit soon, she’d lose the only real home she’d ever known.
 Helen pressed her fingers against her eyes and dragged them down her face, Tom’s words and the judge’s voice still ringing in her ears.
-And just when her mood couldn’t get any gloomier, a smartly dressed middle-aged woman with sleek dark hair stepped through the doors behind her.
+And just when her mood couldn’t get any gloomier, DC Almira Nazir stepped through the doors behind her.

 “Good.
 We shouldn’t be seeing you here again then.”
-The woman breezed down the steps.
+She breezed down the steps then stopped at the bottom.
 “I’ll be calling you when I have questions.”

-“Detective Constable Almira Nazir.
+“Detective Constable Nazir.
 The woman in charge of Jaxon’s case.”
+The woman who’d questioned her for hours about Jaxon’s cyber fraud.
 Helen nudged her brother’s arm.
 “Let’s fight somewhere more private.”

 They headed toward the throng of the city traffic, Helen’s stride not as long as it usually was thanks to the three-inch heeled sandals cutting into her feet.